Citizens Financial Group Inc RI Acquires 113,560 Shares of Citigroup Inc. (NYSE:C)

-Citizens Financial Group Inc RI grew its holdings in shares of Citigroup Inc. (NYSE:C – Get Rating) by 167.0% in the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 181,567 shares of the company’s stock after purchasing an additional 113,560 shares during the quarter.
-Citizens Financial Group Inc RI’s holdings in Citigroup were worth $10,964,000 at the end of the most recent reporting period.
+Citizens Financial Group Inc RI boosted its stake in Citigroup Inc. (NYSE:C – Get Rating) by 167.0% during the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 181,567 shares of the company’s stock after purchasing an additional 113,560 shares during the quarter.
+Citizens Financial Group Inc RI’s holdings in Citigroup were worth $10,964,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other hedge funds have also recently added to or reduced their stakes in the company.
-Bell Investment Advisors Inc purchased a new stake in Citigroup in the third quarter valued at approximately $26,000.
-Disciplined Investments LLC purchased a new position in shares of Citigroup during the fourth quarter worth approximately $26,000.
-Outfitter Financial LLC bought a new position in shares of Citigroup in the fourth quarter worth approximately $30,000.
-FSB Premier Wealth Management Inc. bought a new position in shares of Citigroup in the fourth quarter worth approximately $31,000.
-Finally, AHL Investment Management Inc. bought a new position in shares of Citigroup in the fourth quarter worth approximately $32,000.
-Institutional investors own 74.91% of the company’s stock.
+A number of other institutional investors and hedge funds also recently made changes to their positions in the stock.
+Candriam Luxembourg S.C.A. raised its stake in Citigroup by 11.4% in the fourth quarter.
+Candriam Luxembourg S.C.A. now owns 1,542,034 shares of the company’s stock valued at $93,123,000 after purchasing an additional 157,413 shares in the last quarter.
+Linscomb & Williams Inc. raised its stake in shares of Citigroup by 2.8% during the fourth quarter.
+Linscomb & Williams Inc. now owns 152,230 shares of the company’s stock worth $9,193,000 after acquiring an additional 4,076 shares in the last quarter.
+Legacy Wealth Asset Management LLC raised its stake in shares of Citigroup by 4.9% during the fourth quarter.
+Legacy Wealth Asset Management LLC now owns 13,519 shares of the company’s stock worth $816,000 after acquiring an additional 631 shares in the last quarter.
+Bridgefront Capital LLC raised its stake in shares of Citigroup by 20.9% during the fourth quarter.
+Bridgefront Capital LLC now owns 9,541 shares of the company’s stock worth $576,000 after acquiring an additional 1,652 shares in the last quarter.
+Finally, Valley Forge Investment Consultants Inc. ADV grew its holdings in shares of Citigroup by 98.1% in the fourth quarter.
+Valley Forge Investment Consultants Inc. ADV now owns 535 shares of the company’s stock worth $32,000 after purchasing an additional 265 shares during the last quarter.
+74.91% of the stock is currently owned by institutional investors and hedge funds.

-C has been the topic of several recent analyst reports.
-BMO Capital Markets cut their price target on shares of Citigroup from $80.00 to $78.00 and set an “outperform” rating on the stock in a report on Monday, April 18th.
-Atlantic Securities lowered Citigroup from an “overweight” rating to a “neutral” rating and set a $70.00 price target for the company. in a research report on Thursday, March 3rd.
-Barclays lowered their price target on Citigroup from $73.00 to $67.00 and set an “equal weight” rating for the company in a research report on Wednesday, April 6th.
-StockNews.com began coverage on Citigroup in a research report on Thursday, March 31st.
-They issued a “hold” rating for the company.
-Finally, Morgan Stanley lowered Citigroup from an “equal weight” rating to an “underweight” rating and decreased their target price for the stock from $75.00 to $60.00 in a research report on Monday, March 28th.
-One analyst has rated the stock with a sell rating, seven have assigned a hold rating and six have given a buy rating to the stock.
-According to MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of $70.48.

 The business also recently declared a quarterly dividend, which will be paid on Friday, May 27th.
 Investors of record on Monday, May 2nd will be issued a dividend of $0.51 per share.
 The ex-dividend date is Friday, April 29th.
 This represents a $2.04 annualized dividend and a yield of 4.25%.
 Citigroup’s payout ratio is presently 24.06%.